mlflow/mlflow/docs/source/models.rst

   predict(model_input: [pandas.DataFrame, numpy.ndarray, Dict[str, np.ndarray]]) -> [numpy.ndarray | pandas.(Series | DataFrame)]

-All model flavors will support pandas.DataFrame as input and DL flavors will also support tensor inputs in the form of numpy.ndarrays.
+All model flavors will support `pandas.DataFrame` as input and DL flavors will also support tensor inputs in the form of `numpy.ndarrays`.
 To verify whether a model flavor supports tensor inputs, please check the flavor's documentation.

 For models with a column-based schema, inputs are typically provided in the form of a `pandas.DataFrame`.
 If a dictionary mapping column name to values is provided as input for schemas with named columns or if a